Ron | FD Photo Studio - Part 141

 Matt Kulisch for Pansy Magazine

-Matt Kulisch for Pansy Magazine -wrongron, Wrong Ron, Stage Art 3, shot at FD Photo Studio, Rose wall, props, Photoshop, Photoshoot, photography services, photographer, Pansy magazine, Matt Kulisch, Jay W, FD photo studio, DTLA, blog, bathtub, Art Studios, !done, !Art3
+Matt Kulisch for Pansy Magazine -wrongron, Wrong Ron, Stage Art 3, Shot at FD Photo Studio, Rose wall, props, Photoshop, Photoshoot, photography services, photographer, Pansy magazine, Matt Kulisch, Jay W, FD photo studio, DTLA, blog, bathtub, Art Studios, !done, !Art3

 Photographer Matt Kulisch featuring the model Jay W has had a sensual, perfectly balanced photo series dedicated to one of the online editorials of Pansy Magazine.
 Have a look at beautiful outtakes from the issue.

-Matt Kulisch for Pansy Magazine -wrongron, Wrong Ron, Stage Art 3, shot at FD Photo Studio, Rose wall, props, Photoshop, Photoshoot, photography services, photographer, Pansy magazine, Matt Kulisch, Jay W, FD photo studio, DTLA, blog, bathtub, Art Studios, !done, !Art3
+Matt Kulisch for Pansy Magazine -wrongron, Wrong Ron, Stage Art 3, Shot at FD Photo Studio, Rose wall, props, Photoshop, Photoshoot, photography services, photographer, Pansy magazine, Matt Kulisch, Jay W, FD photo studio, DTLA, blog, bathtub, Art Studios, !done, !Art3

 A quick info about the photographer: